merenlab/merenlab.org/tutorials/infant-gut/index.md

 {% include _toc.html %}

 A typical anvi'o metagenomic workflow [starts with BAM files and a FASTA file]({% post_url anvio/2016-06-22-anvio-tutorial-v2 %}#preparation){:target="_blank"} of contigs.
-There are many ways to get your contigs and BAM files for your metagenomes.
-But we have started implementing a tutorial that describes the workflow _we_ use to generate these files regularly: "[A tutorial on assembly-based metagenomics]({{ site.url }}/tutorials/assembly-based-metagenomics/){:target="_blank"}".
-Please feel free to take a look at that one, as well.
+There are many ways to get your contigs and BAM files for your metagenomes and we have started implementing a tutorial that describes the workflow _we_ regularly use to generate these files: "[A tutorial on assembly-based metagenomics]({{ site.url }}/tutorials/assembly-based-metagenomics/){:target="_blank"}".
+The following tutorial jumps in from a point in the workflow when you have used your BAM and FASTA files to generate anvi'o contigs and profile databases.

 ## Downloading the pre-packaged Infant Gut Dataset

 If you are following this tutorial, you will need the anvi'o merged profile database and the anvi'o contigs database for the IGD.
 You can download them using this link: [https://ndownloader.figshare.com/files/9492385](https://ndownloader.figshare.com/files/9492385).

-When you click the link, it will start downloading a **131 Mb** compressed file automatically.
+When you click the link, it will start downloading a **132 Mb** compressed file automatically.
 Once it is done, go to the relevant directory that contains this file using your terminal, and unpack it the following way:

 ``` bash
  $ tar -zxvf INFANTGUTTUTORIAL.tar.gz && cd INFANT-GUT-TUTORIAL